This post may contain affiliate links. Please see my disclosure policy for more details.

 The ferry from Manly to Sydney CBD

 The bad side of public transport in Sydney is the sparseness of the train line compared to the huge size of the city.
 Journeys often require a combination of trains and buses, which can be very slow.
-Ferries are more expensive but reward you with some very pretty views of the harbour.
-Not a bad commute at all!

-As you can imagine, the roads in Sydney get pretty busy, and journeys usually take longer than expected.
-There are a lot of traffic lights too, so even if the roads are clear you spend a lot of time sitting at red lights.
+There are a lot of traffic lights in Sydney too, so even if the roads are clear, you can spend a lot of time sitting at red lights.

 9. Snakes & Spiders in Sydney